 - Be sure to cut the beef into even pieces to ensure they cook through consistently.
 I like to cut my beef into about a 1 to 1.25-inch piece.

-- Beef kabobs should be grilled to rare, medium or even well done, it’s your choice!
-Grill the steak kabobs to your preferred doneness level.
+- Beef kabobs can be grilled to rare, medium or even well done, it’s your choice!
 I grill the steak kabobs over high heat for 8-10 minutes, turning every 3-4 minutes, which typically results in medium doneness.